shengnxu/triton/scripts/amd/gemm/README.md

 So they should be included in the input yaml file.
 However, in the yaml file, user should set `rowMajowA` and `rowMajorB` as shown in the example below.
 - `--benchmark` is used to control if the perf config in the input yaml file is used as the tuning space.
+- `--jobs` is used to control the number of .py files for generated kernels.
+Note that this can be different from `ngpus`.
+This usually means multiple kernel files will be profiled on each GPU.
+This is necessary to keep each file "small" in terms of execution time.

-Some implementation changes
+### Implementation changes
 - `gen_input` is used to generate matmul inputs.
+- Time measurement
     - In benchmark mode, the kernel is executed 1000 times.
     - In tuning mode, each kernel is executed 200 times.
 We cannot afford to larger runs since rocprof hangs if the session takes too long.
     - In both tuning and benchmark mode, kernel time is measured as the average execution time of the last 100 instances.
+- Added error recovery.
+This helps when rocprof crashes in multi-processing mode.

 ### Example Usage